Esperantist of the Year

 The Esperantist of the Year (Esperantisto de la Jaro) is an honorary designation bestowed each year by the editors of the Esperanto-language monthly La Ondo de Esperanto (English: The Wave of Esperanto).
 The award recipient is selected by an international jury led by Halina Gorecka, the Russian publisher of the magazine.

+Unlike in previous years, the award in 2025 was given based on an online vote among ordinary Esperantists.

 The Esperantist of the Year award was created in 1998.